JoanBalado/MReye/README.md

 # 0. About

-This is just an auxiliar repository with some auxiliar functions.
+This is just a repository with some auxiliar functions.
 Main script iterates over a list of subjects plotting MRIs in the desired plane and coordinates.
 I created this in order to do some quality controls in my work, but I'm planning to keep improving it...

 # 1. Installation and Dependencies